-38 "Order" generally refers to disequilibrium (such as variation in temperature, or differentiation of molecular distribution, or differentiation of pressure within a physical system).
+36 "Order" generally refers to disequilibrium (such as variation in temperature, or differentiation of molecular distribution, or differentiation of pressure within a physical system).
 Since all thermodynamic systems tend toward equilibrium (the same temperature or distribution of molecules or pressure within a system), it follows that equilibrium is the most probable state of a system - and is considered the most disordered.
 In contrast to this, the more disequilibrium there is in a system, the more it is said to be ordered or organized (which is a more improbable state).

-39 "Isolated" here refers to a system acting on its own.
-There is no engine or refrigerator or heating element outside of the physical system that can introduce additional order (disequilibrium) within the system.

-Bang model), then the universe could not have existed for an infinite amount of time, because if it did, it would be at a state of maximum entropy (maximum equilibrium) today (for the reasons stated in 1-3 above).
-It would be a dead universe incapable of any work.

-5. But the universe is not at maximum entropy (maximum equilibrium); there are hot stars and cold space, galactic clusters and empty space, and physical systems are continuously working - stars burning, planets forming, and physicists thinking about it.
+- 2. Every time a physical system does work it loses a small amount of its order (disequilibrium), which means that it is not capable of doing as much work as it could in its previous state.
+This movement from order to disorder is called "entropy." - 3.
+For statistical reasons alone, entropy (the movement from order to disorder) is irreversible in the long term (though there may be random fluctuations toward lower entropy which do not and cannot last long). - 4.
+If the universe is an isolated37 physical system (the assumption of the standard Big Bang model), then the universe could not have existed for an infinite amount of time, because if it did, it would be at a state of maximum entropy (maximum equilibrium) today (for the reasons stated in 1-3 above).
+It would be a dead universe incapable of any work. - 5.
+But the universe is not at maximum entropy (maximum equilibrium); there are hot stars and cold space, galactic clusters and empty space, and physical systems are continuously working stars burning, planets forming, and physicists thinking about it.